 Dr. Katreena Scott

 Dr. Katreena Scott, PhD, C Psych is the Co-Principal Investigator for Safe and Understood, at the University of Toronto.
 She is also a Psychologist, Professor and incoming Director of the Centre for Research and Education on Violence Against Women and Children at Western University.
 She held the Canada Research Chair in Family Violence Prevention and Intervention between 2008 and 2018.
 Dr. Scott leads an applied research program aimed at ending violence in family relationships, with specific expertise on addressing violence perpetration in men.
 The Caring Dads program that she developed is offered in in many sites across North American and Europe.
 She is a contributor to international networks including the DV@Work Network and the Safer Families Centre of Excellence.

-This presentation will provide an overview of the development, delivery, and outcomes of the Flourish intervention for survivors of FGM/C in Toronto, Ontario.
+This presentation provided an overview of the development, delivery, and outcomes of the Flourish intervention for survivors of FGM/C in Toronto, Ontario.
 The Flourish project aimed to address the support needs of FGM/C survivors within the context of socio-economic and intersectional realities using a community-based participatory lens.

-- have a better understanding of the knowledge-to-action cycle and how implementation science is used at the community level;
+- Developed a better understanding of the knowledge-to-action cycle and how implementation science is used at the community level;

-- be able to assess barriers identified by participants in the Flourish project and evaluate mitigation strategies for similar programs and initiatives;
+- Were able to assess barriers identified by participants in the Flourish project and evaluate mitigation strategies for similar programs and initiatives;

-- be able to recognise barriers to care related to the intersections of race, migration and gender.
+- Were able to recognise barriers to care related to the intersections of race, migration and gender.

 Wangari Tharao is the Director of Research and Programs at Women’s Health in Women’s Hands Community Health Centre (WHIWH CHC).
 WHIWH CHC provides primary healthcare to racialized women from the African, Black, Caribbean, Latin American and South Asian communities in Toronto and surrounding municipalities.